cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests-p2/index.md

 isBlogpost:
 ---

-In the second installment of my blog post series on WireMock.Net, I will be discussing some of the most common problems that developers encounter while using the library.
+In the second installment of my blog post series on WireMock.NET, I will be discussing some of the most common problems that developers encounter while using the library.
 WireMock troubleshooting can be quite time consuming, especially when you don't know the drill.
 I hope that my guideline will save you a lot of time.  <!--more-->  If you are completely new to WireMock, I highly recommend reading my [WireMock.NET - Introduction](/post/mocking-outgoing-http-requests-p1/)

 ## Troubleshooting

 One of the most common issues when working with WireMock.NET are incorrectly defined mappings.
 If you are receiving the 404 code instead of the expected response, that indicates your stub doesn't match the request made by the tested app.
-To troubleshoot this issue, you can use the debugger to investigate requests that reached WireMock server by checking `WireMockServer.LogEntries` and comparing requests parameters with mappings defined in `WireMockServer.Mappings` objects.
+To troubleshoot this issue, you can use the debugger to investigate requests that reached WireMock server by checking `WireMockServer.LogEntries` and comparing requests' parameters with mappings defined in `WireMockServer.Mappings` objects.

 ![screenshot of watch window with wiremock object](watch.jpg)

-However, checking these objects with a debugger can be cumbersome, especially because those collection can contains items related to Admin interface.
+However, checking those objects with a debugger can be cumbersome because they contain items related to Admin interface.
 An alternative approach is to open the WireMock server's admin interface in a web browser by visiting [http://localhost:1080/__admin/requests](http://localhost:1080/__admin/requests).
 This will show you all the requests that have been received by WireMock.
 You should search for the `RequestMatchResult` section of a given request, and all elements from `MatchDetails` with a score below 1 could indicate a problem.

 ```json
 [